adrianaispuro/cse15l-lab-reports/index.md

 ## Hi there, welcome to my CSE15L page!
 ### This is where I upload my course lab reports.
-Check back here weekly for updates!
+Check back here every other week for updates!
 This page was created for the course **CSE15L:** *Software Tools and Techniques Lab* at UC San Diego.